Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning: Discussion

 We then perform the same analysis for another deprotonation reaction, pictured in Figure~\ref{fig:results_longEval}d.
 Figure~\ref{fig:discussion_rxn_5ns_qresidual} displays the same PCA and Q-residual analysis as Figure~\ref{fig:discussion_rxn_3ns_qresidual}, but highlights a different deprotonation reaction that occurs 5.8 ns into the simulation.

-Here, much like the deprotonation reaction shown in Figure~\ref{fig:discussion_rxn_3ns_qresidual}, we observe another region of elevated Q-residuals for the hydrogen atom in the reaction beyond two standard deviations.
+Here, much like the deprotonation reaction shown in Figure~\ref{fig:discussion_rxn_3ns_qresidual}, we observe another region of elevated Q-residuals for the hydrogen atom in the reaction beyond two standard deviations in Figure~\ref{fig:discussion_rxn_5ns_qresidual}b, that correlate to reactions and extrpolations in Figure~\ref{fig:discussion_rxn_5ns_qresidual}a.
 Based on Figure~\ref{fig:discussion_rxn_3ns_qresidual} and Figure~\ref{fig:discussion_rxn_5ns_qresidual}, both deprotonation reactions that we observe occur when hydrogen explores a similar region outside of the dataset in PC space.

 Reactions like these deprotonation reactions are challenging to diagnose as they leave no noticeable impact on the energy evaluations, as seen in Figure~\ref{fig:results_longEval}c.
 The bond breaking reaction is captured within thermal vibrations of the liquid system at 300 K. Hence, through introducing Q-residuals, we have demonstrated a new way to capture and diagnose extrapolative behavior in \ce{H} atoms.
 In both cases, the deprotonation reactions represent \ce{H} environments that the model was not trained on.